rpark23/dao-factory/README.md

-# Two Changes to Compound's Governor Bravo
+# Remove GovernorAlpha from GovernorBravo

 In GovernorBravoDelegate.sol, modify \_initiate function: